 This is where the magic happens.
 There are a lot of words to start with, but hopefully, the images I provide after will bring it all to life.

-Schedules are weekly blocks of training sessions.
+Training in Football Manager sets the schedules as weekly blocks of training sessions broken down into 7×3 sessions.
 Training runs from Monday to Sunday and each schedule can have up to 21 sessions.
-There’s a limit on the number of sessions you can repeat per week, e.g., you cannot set your team to train attacking movement 21 times a week, and some sessions also require specific staff members to run them.
+There’s a limit on the number of sessions you can repeat per week, e.g., you cannot set your team to train Attacking Movement 21 times a week, and some sessions also require specific staff members to run them.

-The first thing to note is that when we have a match, we’re assigned given a match preview session the day before in the extra session slot and recovery session the morning after the match, unless of course, you’re creating your own schedule, in which case you need to add the match to the schedule itself and then these two sessions will be added automatically.
+The first thing to note is that when we have a match, we’re assigned a Match Preview session the day before and a Recovery session the day after the match unless of course, you’re creating your own schedule, in which case you need to add the match session to the schedule itself and then these two sessions will be added automatically.

 You can change these if you wish, and certain events will also change them automatically, e.g., after a bad result you can demand your players come in the following day for extra training in the post-match team talk, and this will automatically set up the scheduled training in replace of the recovery schedule.

-Each session you create is either deemed a team session, whereby the whole team trains together, or is a unit specific session, where each unit is split into their respective units.
-However, some sessions will distribute the priority given to players into two units equally, e.g., outfield players being defending and attacking units, or by a specialist role, e.g., set-piece takers.
+Each session you create is either deemed a team session, whereby the whole team trains together, or a unit-specific session, where each unit is split into their respective units.
+However, some sessions will distribute the priority given to players into the units equally, e.g., outfield players being defending and attacking units, or by a specialist role, e.g., set-piece takers.

 The below gives an example of these groupings.